What Is Schema Markup & How to Implement It

 </script>

-This piece of code describes the main entities found on the page in a format that is easily digestible by Google and other search engines.
-So once this page is crawled, Google can tell what’s the name of the article, who’s the author, and when it was published.
+A piece of code with structured data describes the main entities found on the page in a format that is easily digestible by Google and other search engines.
+So once this page is crawled, Google can easily find out what’s the name of the article, who’s the author, and when it was published.

 First, you can get a rich snippet with comprehensive information about your product, for instance.